yohai/DataScienceCourse/chapters/root.md

 ```

 ## Inspiration
 The notes were formatted in this online book format with the help Dr. [Barak Hirshberg](https://hirshberg-group.webflow.io/) from the School of Chemistry in Tel Aviv University.
-His excellent notes in the [Molecular Dynamics course](https://barakhirshberg.github.io/MolecularSimulations) he's giving was the main reason I ended up writing my notes like this too.
-They are rendered with the `jupyter-book` package.
+His excellent notes in his excellent [Molecular Dynamics course](https://barakhirshberg.github.io/MolecularSimulations) were the main reason I ended up writing my notes like this too.

+The content is rendered by the [`jupyter-book` package](https://jupyterbook.org/).